Abstract

 Materials and Methods: A total of 106 patients (77% male) were enrolled into the study, alongside 155 healthy non-PAD control participants.
 Patients completed supervised exercise therapy (aerobic and resistance exercises of the upper and lower limbs) twice a week for 10 weeks.
 Thereafter, 52 patients completed 12-weeks of an unsupervised tailored homebased exercise.
 Pain free walking distance (PWD), maximum walking distance (MWD), peak oxygen uptake (V̇O2PEAK) and perioperative risk were assessed before and after both exercise interventions.

-Conclusion: Supervised aerobic and resistance exercise training and to a lesser extent unsupervised tailored exercise improves walking capacity, cardiorespiratory fitness and reduces perioperative risk in peripheral artery disease patients with intermittent claudication.
+Conclusions: Supervised aerobic and resistance exercise training and, to a lesser extent, unsupervised tailored exercise improves walking capacity andcardiorespiratory fitness and reduces perioperative risk in PAD patients with intermittent claudication.

 Materials and Methods: A total of 106 patients (77% male) were enrolled into the study, alongside 155 healthy non-PAD control participants.
 Patients completed supervised exercise therapy (aerobic and resistance exercises of the upper and lower limbs) twice a week for 10 weeks.
 Thereafter, 52 patients completed 12-weeks of an unsupervised tailored homebased exercise.
 Pain free walking distance (PWD), maximum walking distance (MWD), peak oxygen uptake (V̇O2PEAK) and perioperative risk were assessed before and after both exercise interventions.

-Conclusion: Supervised aerobic and resistance exercise training and to a lesser extent unsupervised tailored exercise improves walking capacity, cardiorespiratory fitness and reduces perioperative risk in peripheral artery disease patients with intermittent claudication.
+Conclusions: Supervised aerobic and resistance exercise training and, to a lesser extent, unsupervised tailored exercise improves walking capacity andcardiorespiratory fitness and reduces perioperative risk in PAD patients with intermittent claudication.

 Original language | English |